The topology of Bott integrable fluids: Fomenko's theory for Arnold flows

-In both cases the one form $\beta$ cannot be constructed, and in fact these fluids cannot be seen as integrable systems, as long as we ask the natural compatibility conditions that $X$ and $Y$ are respectively the Hamiltonian vector fields of the integrals $t$ and $B$.
-Indeed if $Y$ was the Hamiltonian vector field of $B$, it should always vanish at the critical points of $B$, since it would be defined by the equation $\iota_Y \omega=dB$ for some symplectic form $\omega$.
-Such condition is not satisfied in the previous examples.
+In both cases the one-form $\beta$ cannot be constructed, and in fact these steady Euler flows cannot be seen as integrable systems, as long as we ask the natural compatibility conditions that $X$ and $Y$ are respectively the Hamiltonian vector fields of the integrals $t$ and $B$ (or $-B$).
+Indeed if $Y$ was the Hamiltonian vector field of $B$, it should always vanish at the critical points of $B$, since it would be defined by the equation $\iota_Y \omega=-dB$ for some symplectic form $\omega$.